attncollective/blubbr/README.md

 The Graph is used to query data about ERC20 tokens held by the signed in user.

 - Notifications
-Notifications are sent via EPNS for activity that occurs on attn.money.
+Notifications are sent via EPNS for activity that occurs on blubbr

 - Licensing
-Unlock could be used for NFT licensing to enable access to a paid tier of attn.money. https://docs.unlock-protocol.com/tools/paywall/locking-page
+Unlock could be used for NFT licensing to enable access to a paid tier of blubbr https://docs.unlock-protocol.com/tools/paywall/locking-page

-- RPCs
+- APIs
-QuickNode's endpoints are used for RPC and HTTP endpoints, where needed.
+QuickNode's API, NFT Port, Icy TOols

 ## Full Sponsor List (in order of priority)
 1. QuickNode